NoridelHerron/Pipelined-RISC-V-CPU-in-VHDL-From-Scratch-to-Simulation/README.md

 ### Design Note — IF STAGE
 **Observation**:
 - After reset, you will see instructions at index 0 appear twice — this is normal and caused by the memory’s initial response delay.
 - When the PC is first updated to 0, the instruction memory takes one cycle to output the correct value.
-In that first cycle, the memory output is still either undefined or an old/default value (often 0).
+In that first cycle, the memory output is the instruction at index 0.
 - On the next cycle, with PC still at 0, the memory now outputs the correct instruction at index 0 — this is why you see index 0 twice in the waveform.
 - After this initial delay, the following instructions will flow normally:
 - Each time PC is updated (PC = 4, PC = 8, etc.), the corresponding instruction will appear on the next cycle — this one-cycle phase delay between PC and instruction is normal for synchronous memory systems.